aosabook/500lines/sampler/sampler.markdown

 variable names would be `x`, `y`, and `alpha`.
-Obviously, these are not the most informative variable names (the name `x` does not convey much information), but having more descriptive variable names can also make it harder to go back and forth between the the code and the equation.
+Obviously, these are not the most informative variable names (the name `x` does not convey much information), but having more descriptive variable names can also make it harder to switch between the the code and the equation.

 I think that when you are writing code that